bjackman/bjackman.github.io/_posts/2019-09-07-pangram-update.md

 leaving my laptop whirring overnight, I found a set of tallies that would be correct if I simply removed three m's, one s, and one t from the other parts of the article.
-This took a bit of fiddling - I had to add and remove a few letters and shoehorn in the words "acmatic" to reach the right aggregate change in letter counts.
-You can see the changes I made [here](https://github.com/bjackman/bjackman.github.io/commit/9d207f15f3b75630d50fc6e0c7dab187ef192a83).
+This took a bit of fiddling - I had to add and remove a few letters and shoehorn in the word "acmatic" to reach the right aggregate change in letter counts.
+You can see the changes I made to the article [here](https://github.com/bjackman/bjackman.github.io/commit/9d207f15f3b75630d50fc6e0c7dab187ef192a83).